Availed Maternity leaves & then Absconded

 arunmjadhav

-You can not recover the salary paid for maternity benefits. only you can do is, if her appointment order states that she should serve the notice period or should pay salary for 1 month or 2 months whatever the clause says in the appointment order. you can ask for that.
+You cannot recover the salary paid for maternity benefits.
+The only thing you can do is, if her appointment order states that she should serve the notice period or should pay salary for 1 month or 2 months, whatever the clause says in the appointment order, you can ask for that.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute